 - Besides the monsters, he frequently works in at least one scene with a cat.

-- "Ripoff!" is frequently shouted used a joke in his works.
+- "Ripoff!" is frequently shouted in his works.

-- Old Shame: TenNapel originally wanted nothing to do with Earthworm Jim (the video game and the cartoon it's based on).
-The video game didn't come out the way he wanted it, and the cartoon (despite being very funny and very memorable for a lot of people whose childhood was between 1989 and 1999) was just a cheap tie-in for the video games.
+- TenNapel came to care less about the status of the reboot based on Earthworm Jim (the video game and the cartoon based on it) due to his not controlling the rights of the property.
+The video game is one of Doug TenNapel's favorite projects, and the cartoon (despite being very funny and very memorable for a lot of people whose childhood was between 1995 and 1997) also served as a cheap tie-in for the video games.
 He eventually stated that he would be interested in revisiting Jim, but the rights are a tangled mess, and he likely wouldn't have the creative control needed to avoid the Executive Meddling that caused the above issues.